MarHoff/pg_hn_ranker/README.md

 It is possible to fine-tune these parameters by editing settings in the **rule** and **ruleset** tables.
 The default behavior when functions are called without parameters is to follow the "production" ruleset.
 In a debug context it may be useful, for example, to use a different ruleset to allow faster rotation of the status of each publication.

-## Why should'nt you use this in production?
+## Why shouldn't you use this in production?

-This project was develloped as a side project and would require several improvements before being considered stable.
+This project was developed as a side project and would require several improvements before being considered stable.
 The **develop** branch is also exploring the possibility of switching from a *"bigint"* run unique ID to a *"timestamp"* ID as the use of an non-natural unique identifier may have been problematic in the management of incidents involving a reset of the run ID.

 For a long time, this project remained private/masked because I didn't deemed it polished enough to be presented.
 But in reality it is probably always more interesting to share even  unfinished projects because the path is often as interesting as the result.